RWTH-EBC/ADDMo/README.md

 __Using the GUI:__

+Setup GUI configuration in pycharm:
+1. Go to `run`-> `Edit Configurations`
+2. Create new configuration with name `app.py`
+3. In the `run` tab, change `script` to `module` and add `streamlit` as input
+4. Add `run app.py` in the scripts parameter section
+5. Save the configuration

-Run GUI_remi.py and see the information within the GUI
+Run app.py and see the information within the GUI

 Select the respective "tool" via the tabs: